caiobran/mstables/README.md

 ### Progress:
-Development is still in early stages.
-Current application only includes a command line scraper for MorningStar.com which uses SQLite to store data.

-The current features include parsing of the following stock data from the API's listed in file api.json.
-This data is parsed with Python3 and stored in a relational SQLite database for later processing and analysis.
+Command line interface for the MorningStar.com scraper has been published including the automated parsing and storing of the data into an .slqite file.

+### Instructions:
+Execute the following command from a terminal within the package folder to initialize the program.
+The .sqlite files will be created and stored under db/.

+'python __init__.py'

 #### Data parsed:
-- ~24k stock symbols across ~35 exchanges
-- API's:
 - Stock quote summary page (day hi, day lo, 52wk hi, 52wk lo, forward P/E, etc.)
 - Company profile with industry and sector data
 - 10yr stock valuation indicators (P/E, P/S, P/B, P/C)
 - Key performance ratios for past 10 yrs
 - Annual financial results for past 10 yrs
-	- Income statement for past 5 yrs and 5 qtrs (pending ...)
+- Income statement for past 5 yrs and 5 qtrs
-	- Balance Sheet for past 5 yrs and 5 qtrs (pending ...)
+- Balance Sheet for past 5 yrs and 5 qtrs
-	- Cashflow Statement for past 5 yrs and 5 qtrs (pending ...)
+- Cashflow Statement for past 5 yrs and 5 qtrs

 #### Next steps:
-- Finish parsing code for Key Ratios and Historical Prices
-- Create database views
-- Implement Pandas fucntions for data processing and analysis
+- Implement pandas function for data processing and analysis (currently under test/)
 - Create web-based application for visualization of data (longer term)